Marang, Terengganu

 Marang (est. pop.
 (2000 census): 4,896) is a town and the seat of Marang District, in the state of Terengganu, Malaysia.
 The town is located on the South China Sea coast on the main highway between Kuala Terengganu and Kuantan.

 The main economic activity in Marang is fishery and tourism.
+Marang was an attractive hotspot for backpackers from all over the world for its rustic atmosphere and simple wooden shophouse architecture until the local government demolished them as part of modernizing the town late 1990s.

 Etymology

-The origin of the district's name is attributed to a Chinese entrepreneur of dried sea products known only by the name of Ma, who was one of the first settlers in the area.
-The sea products, consisting of fish and squid, are dried on racks called rang by the local populace.
-Given Ma owned all the rangs, the area became known as Ma rang (i.e. 'Ma's rangs), which eventually became Marang.
-According to Cikgu Osman – a teacher from Sek.
-Keb.
-Marang – Marang derives its name from Syed Muharram.
-The way the local pronounce Muharram, eventually became Marang.
+The origin of the district's name is attributed to one of the first settlers in the area known only as Ma, a Chinese entrepreneur who sold dried fish and squid off racks called rang by the local populace.
+Given Ma owned all the rangs in the town's local industry, the area became known as Ma Rang (i.e. 'Ma of the rangs), which eventually became Marang.
+A teacher from Marang Primary School by the name of Osman proposes that alternatively Marang derives its name from how the locals pronounce a local figure named Syed Muharram.